open-telemetry/opamp-spec/specification.md

 The agent-calculated hash of the components field.
 The agent MUST include this hash if it has the ability to report the components it has available.
+Its format is determined by the agent.
+The hash SHOULD be the same for any agent that has the same set of components.

 #### Initial Handshake